-Sierra Nevada Eye Center offers the latest techniques, including no-stitch, no-needle, no-patch outpatient cataract surgery to maximize visual potential.
+Sierra Nevada Eye Center offers the latest techniques, including no-stitch, no-needle, no-patch outpatient cataract surgery to maximize visual potential to our patients throughout the Reno areas.
 And Dr. Wolff is the first physician in Nevada to offer TriMoxi for cataract surgery, allowing most patients to avoid using expensive eye drops for cataract surgery.
 We are also pleased to offer patients the latest technology… blade free cataract surgery using the LenSx femtosecond laser.
 Dr. Wolff has extensive experience with a wide variety of intraocular lenses, including multifocal lenses (ReSTOR and Tecnis,) extended depth of focus (EDOF) lenses including Tecnis Symfony lens for presbyopia correction, and toric lenses for astigmatism correction.

 Cataract Surgery and Vision Correction Packages:

 - Premium Technology Package – Femtolaser technology, ORA wavefront measurement, and presbyopic lens implant for the best distance and near vision with the least dependence on glasses.